Environments and Containers

 This is correct behavior for most pipeline use cases — each session is independent and self-contained.

-For most agents, the right pattern is: read inputs from the session input content, do work in the ephemeral file system, write outputs to the session result or to an external system (S3, database, API) before the session ends.
-Do not rely on persistent file system unless the task genuinely requires it.
+For most agents, the right pattern is: read inputs from the session input, do work in the ephemeral file system, write outputs to an external system (S3, database, API) before the session ends.
+Reach for memory stores only when the task genuinely requires cross-session state.

-Environment variables are the right way to inject secrets and configuration into agent sessions.
+Secrets are managed through vaults.
+A vault holds credentials — environment_variable, static_bearer, or mcp_oauth types — that you create once and reference from sessions.
 Do not put secrets in the system prompt — they will appear in session logs.
 Do not pass them in session input content — they will appear in event streams.

 Least Privilege in Practice